 A first-generation Lebanese American, Nabhan was raised in Gary, Indiana.
 While excelling in some of his studies, he dropped out of high school, and then had the opportunity to attend Cornell College in Mt.
 Vernon, Iowa for 18 months.
 During that time, he worked at the headquarters for the first Earth Day for two stints in Washington DC.

-He then transferred to Prescott College in Arizona, earning a B.A. in Environmental Biology in 1974, and has remained in-state and out-of-his-mind ever since.
+He then transferred to Prescott College in Arizona, earning a B.A. in Environmental Biology in 1974, and has remained in-state ever since.
 He has an M.S. in plant sciences (horticulture) from the University of Arizona (1978), and a Ph.D. in the interdisciplinary arid lands resource sciences also at the University of Arizona (“Papago Fields: Arid Lands Ethnobotany and Agricultural Ecology”, 1983).
-He recently completed two years at the Living School of the Center for Action and Contemplation, which should increase his employability immensely.
+During this time he started working with, and learning from farmers and foragers in several indigenous communities on both sides of the U.S./Mexico border.

 He co-founded Native Seeds/SEARCH while working at the University of Arizona, with both organizations co-hosting the first-ever national conference on community-based seed banks and heirloom seed saving.
 Native Seeds is a non-profit conservation organization which works to preserve place-based Southwestern agricultural plants as well as knowledge of their uses (1982-1993).
 He then served as director of conservation, research and collections at both the Desert Botanical Garden (1986-1993) and Arizona-Sonora Desert Museum (1993-2000), where he did the research to help Secretary Bruce Babbitt create Ironwood Forest National Monument.